MarcoGos/davis_vantage/README.md

 - Rain Storm:
     - Total rainfall during an extended period of rain
 - Rain Storm Start Date:
-    - Start date of current rain storm
+    - Start date of current rain storm.
+The rain period starts with a minimal of 2 ticks of the precipitation meter (0.4mm or 2/100") and ends after 24h of no rain.
 - Solar Radiation:
     - Current solar radiation
 - Solar Radiation (Day):